ROCm/omniperf/src/docs-2.x/profiling.md

 - The `--sort` \<desired_sort> allows you to specify whether you would like to overlay top kernel or top dispatch data in your roofline plot.

-- The `-m` \<cache_level> allows you to specify specific level(s) of cache you would like to include in your roofline plot.
+- The `-m`/`--mem-level` \<cache_level> allows you to specify specific level(s) of cache you would like to include in your roofline plot.

-- The `--device` \<gpu_id> allows you to specify a device id to collect performace data from when running our roofline benchmark on your system.
+- The `--device` \<gpu_id> allows you to specify a device id to collect performance data from when running our roofline benchmark on your system.

 - If you would like to distinguish different kernels in your .pdf roofline plot use `--kernel-names`.
 This will give each kernel a unique marker identifiable from the plot's key.